Hands up who can profess to actually know anything about their car, other than how to drive it?

 Review your vehicles emergency kit – sure we all know we have them right?
 If you have purchased a second-hand vehicle, it is wise to get a new emergency kit as essential parts may be missing.

 A basic collapsible sand shovel will be enough in most situations and don’t forget to let some air out of your tires if this occurs, this gives your tire a bigger ‘footprint’ to work with and easier to glide over the sand rather than digging in.
+A traction mat can also be a bonus to pack if space allows.

 The best advice I can give is to keep your vehicle regularly inspected – this is more than just when your annual vehicle registration is due!
 Especially if you have not owned it from new you don’t know how the previous owner has treated it.